I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 2. Sony RX100

-Sony has an extensive range of RX100 cameras, with six models released to date.
+Sony has an extensive range of RX100 cameras, with seven models released to date.
 This, the original version, was one of the first compact travel cameras to feature the large 1-inch type sensor, as well as full manual controls and RAW shooting.

 It also has a fast f/1.8 aperture and a 3x optical zoom.
 It’s a little long in the tooth now, but you can pick one up for a great price, hence the inclusion in this list.
 You can also get newer models with newer features at increasing price points.